MrKuldeep01/megaBlog_React/README.md

 - you have to destructure if it required
 - complex equations must be handled outside the jsx return statements
 - sometimes the suggested solution on devTool lead big mistakes
+- sometimes we need to change the configuration of our bucketId's